asedsami/react-svg-component/README.md

 # react-svg-component
-A simple SVG component for React with pan and zoom support that I made just to learn about SVGs. `circle`s could be replaced by any SVG.
+A simple SVG component for React with pan and zoom support that I made just to learn about SVGs.